DATED 01 December 2014

 5.1.
 The Trustees as charity trustees have control of the Charity and its property and funds.
 All Trustees (except the nominated Trustee from District or County Council) must be members of the Charity.

 5.2.
-The full number of Trustees is fifteen individuals comprising up to eight Trustees to be appointed by key stakeholders being Hickling Parish Council, the Hickling Football Club, the Phoenix Trust, the Hickling Snooker Club, Hickling School, St Mary’s Church Hickling, Hickling Methodist Chapel and one of the three District or County Councillors with each stakeholder organisation nominating one Trustee, (“the Nominated Trustees”); The right of village groups to nominate Trustees will be reviewed by the Trustees annually and reported to the Charity AGM; the removal of the right of a group to nominate a Trustee will require the approval by a two-thirds majority of a motion by way of secret ballot of members present at a general meeting of the Charity; If any nominating organisation is in legal dispute with the Charity, its right to nominate a Trustee will be suspended until the dispute is settled.
-There will also be up to four elected Trustees who will be appointed in accordance with the terms of this Deed (“the Elected Trustees”); up to three co-opted Trustees may be appointed from time to time until the next AGM of the Charity one of whom shall be a currently appointed Parish Councillor, subject to the approval of the elected and nominated Trustees in office at the time.(“the Co-opted Trustees”).
+The full number of Trustees is fifteen individuals comprising up to seven Trustees to be appointed by key stakeholders being Hickling Parish Council, the Hickling Football Club, the Phoenix Trust, the Hickling Snooker Club, Hickling School, St Mary’s Church Hickling and Hickling Methodist Chapel, with each stakeholder organisation nominating one Trustee, (“the Nominated Trustees”); The right of village groups to nominate Trustees will be reviewed by the Trustees annually and reported to the Charity AGM; the removal of the right of a group to nominate a Trustee will require the approval by a two-thirds majority of a motion by way of secret ballot of members present at a general meeting of the Charity; If any nominating organisation is in legal dispute with the Charity, its right to nominate a Trustee will be suspended until the dispute is settled.
+There will also be up to four elected Trustees who will be appointed in accordance with the terms of this Deed (“the Elected Trustees”); up to four co-opted Trustees may be appointed from time to time until the next AGM of the Charity one of whom shall be a currently appointed Parish Councillor, subject to the approval of the elected and nominated Trustees in office at the time.(“the Co-opted Trustees”).

 5.3.
 At the Charity’s Annual General Meeting the current Trustees will all resign and new trustees will be appointed by the members present and voting in accordance with the previous sub-clause which new trustees will continue in office until the next AGM.
 All Trustees will hold office for a period of one year and will retire at each AGM but (subject to clause 5.6 below) will be eligible for reappointment